WallStreetMojo

 Code:

-So we can see in the above screenshot that on writing this code in the module, we see that when we simply put or insert an apostrophe before a statement/line, then that statement turns into green text and is considered as a comment.
-So, we see that when we wish to comment on a single line, it can simply be preceded with an apostrophe.
+So, we can see in the above screenshot that when writing this code in the module, when we put or insert an apostrophe before a statement/line, that statement turns into green text and is considered a comment.
+So, we see that when we wish to comment on a single line, it can precede us with an apostrophe.

-This method can also be used to comment on multiple lines by putting an apostrophe before each line as follows:
+We can also use this method to comment on multiple lines by putting an apostrophe before each line as follows:

 VBA Block Comment Example 1-4